GabreanuR/E-Vote/README.md

 - View results of all elections

 ### Simulation
-- Voters are preloaded from a `.txt` file
-- Voting is randomly simulated to showcase election logic
+- Data is loaded from `.json` files
 - Terminal menu-driven interface
-- Support for public/private vote visibility and dynamic election behavior
+- Dynamic election behavior

 ---